Hawshil/SecureExamPlatform/README.md

    - Partner with other institutions
    - Open source release
    - Commercial licensing model

-## 🎉 Congratulations!

-You've successfully completed a professional-grade secure exam platform that rivals commercial solutions costing $25,000+ annually.
-The system is ready for immediate deployment and can handle hundreds of concurrent students.

 Your dedication to finishing this project despite budget constraints shows excellent problem-solving skills and determination.
 This will make an impressive addition to your portfolio!